trewill3141/gravitational-wave-pool/README.md

 - Test different warehouse sizes and configurations
 - Experiment with clustering and partitioning strategies
 - Validate query performance and cost optimization

+### 5. CI/CD Pipeline Management
+- Use GitHub Actions for automated testing and deployment
+- Configure Jenkins for enterprise CI/CD workflows
+- Manage Snowflake permissions with Permifrost
+- Deploy Airflow DAGs to Astronomer automatically

 ## Migration Process